aminemoussi/Convolutional-Neural-Netwoks/README.md

 6. **Evaluation**: Integrated mAP calculation during training/validation.

 ### Improvements
+ The from-scratch version is optimized for learning and uses a simplified configuration (batch size of 1, single-scale feature maps, and custom FC layers).
+It serves as a strong foundation for further experimentation and optimization:
 - Experiment with VGG backbones or loss weighting for better mAP.
 - Add multi-scale ROI or larger batch sizes.
 - Contributions welcome for custom dataset enhancements!